Digging Deeper at Giza

 Little information on this structure is available.
 The artist calls it the "bridge in the southern dike", implying that it is part of a long wall, perhaps at one time enclosing the entire group of Pyramids and smaller tombs.
 It has been found to be 33 feet (10 meters) high and 39 feet (12 meters) thick.
 If it is a wall it certainly is an impressive one.
 But that should not surprise us by now.

 There are the remains of a causeway built of large limestone blocks running north-east from the plateau.
 The existing remains go down to about half the height of the plateau.
 This is how the stones were brought to the Gisa plateau.

 Piles of discarded stone scraps 100 yards (meters) long are found on the North and South slopes of the plateau.
 The total volume is a little less than 1/2 of that of the Great Pyramid.
 This shows a low percentage of wastage if these represent the scraps from all the Pyramids of Giza.
 An inventory of quarry marks from these scraps would offer an independent data set on the work at Gisa.
 It is also possible that remnants of previous temples were cleared from the site when Cheops first began work, and are now at the bottom of those piles.

 A substantial amount of black diorite stone chips were found in one of the scrap piles.
 Since Diorite is not used in the known portions of the Pyramids, this find made Plazzi Smyth speculate that undiscovered chambers were constructed of that material.
 Diorite is very hard and difficult to work, the Egyptians used it for statues and hieroglyphs.
-It would be expected that such finely detailed work would not be done at a construction site, so the source of the diorite chips is not known.
+It would be expected that such finely detailed work would not be done at a construction site, so the reason for the diorite chips is not known.

 There are a number of small Pyramids at Giza, the larger are three to the East of Cheops' Pyramid and three to the South of Menkaure's.
 The above are cut away views of those beside Cheops.
 The function of these Pyramids is uncertain.
 Some appear to have been step-pyramids, but their small size appears to have attracted stone scavengers and most are severely damaged.